 It is obviously seen from the previous tables that MAE outperforms MJD for $M\geq2$ levels.
 The achieved gain of MAE wrt MJD is in average $0.0138$ with a corresponding percentage gain of $2.13\%$ for the binary data transmissions, whereas the average gains are $=0.0305$, $0.0318$ and $0.0168$ with corresponding average percentage gains as $4.31\%$, $4.12 \%$ and $2.09 \%$ for 3-level, 4-level and 6-level data transmissions, respectively.
-In the same manner, the average difference in $p_d$, for $p_\text{fa}=0.1, 0.2, 0.3$ and $0.4$, between the $6$-level data transmissions achieved by MAE and non-quantized data transmissions equals to $0.014$ with $1.8\%$ and it is $0.03$ with $3.9\%$ between MJD and non-quantized data transmissions.
-These results show that $6$-level data transmission by using MAE is very close to the non-quantized data transmission and gives better performance than MJD method.
+In the same manner, the average difference in $p_d$, for $p_\text{fa}=0.1, 0.2, 0.3$ and $0.4$, between the $6$-level data transmissions achieved by MAE and non-quantized data transmissions equals to $0.014$ with $1.8\%$ it is $0.03$ with $3.9\%$ between MJD and non-quantized data transmissions, which result shows that $6$-level data transmission by using MAE is very close to the non-quantized data transmission and gives better performance than MJD method.